Covers of surfaces, Kleinian groups, and the curve complex: Background

 Theorem \ref{Canary} follows from Canary's work on \textit{simplicial hyperbolic surfaces} \cite{Canary}.
 These are path-isometric mappings into $M$ of singular hyperbolic surfaces with cone points coinciding with vertices of a geodesic triangulation.
-Concretely, Canary shows the existence of $1$-Lipschitz sweepouts where $g_{t}$ is a simplicial hyperbolic surface.
-Brock \cite{Brock} reformulates Canary's construction by uniformizing and replacing each $g_{t}$ with the unique non-singular hyperbolic metric in its conformal class.
-For additional details, see the proof of Lemma $4.2$ in \cite{Brock}.
+More specifically, Canary \cite[Section 5]{Canary} shows the existence of $1$-Lipschitz sweepouts, where $g_{t}$ is a simplicial hyperbolic surface, between any pair of \emph{useful} simplicial hyperbolic surfaces, i.e. ones with a single vertex and a distinguished edge that maps to a closed geodesic.
+This formulation also appears in \cite[Theorem 4.6]{Brock}.
+Brock \cite{Brock} (see also \cite[Theorem 6.7]{BrockBromberg}) reformulates Canary's construction by uniformizing, replacing each $g_{t}$ with the unique non-singular hyperbolic metric in its conformal class and using a result of Ahlfors \cite{ahlfors1938extension} to ensure that the resulting maps are still $1$-Lipschitz.
+We refer the reader to the proof of Lemma $4.2$ in \cite{Brock} where the complete details are given.